textpattern/textpattern.github.io/tags/shortcodes/image-with-caption-shortcode.md

 </figure>
 ~~~

 Writing that block of nested markup each time you want a figure is tedious, and a messy distraction in your article copy when editing.
-It’s also a pain to find and edit such markup when you need to later, notably the caption.
+It's also a pain to find and edit such markup when you need to later, notably the caption.

-Let’s do better.
+Let's do better.

 ## Form to use